maisano/react-router-transition/README.md

 ```
 *V4 Notes:*

 In React Router v4 a `<Route>` can no longer have children *and* a component so replacing them above with `{this.props.children}` will not work.
-If you are unaware of what `Route.render` is it is advised you [read about it here](https://reacttraining.com/react-router/web/api/Route/render-func).
+If you are unaware of what `Route.render` does,[read about it here](https://reacttraining.com/react-router/web/api/Route/render-func).

 ### Installation